 Ideally, a relationship already exists with a potentially interested person through your activities on the social web.
 This is where the terms "social" and "selling" finally come together.

 More reach with helpful contributions

 As always on the social web, the potential reach is especially tempting.
-After all, interesting and helpful postscan become a viral hit in a social network like LinkedIn .
+Interesting and helpful posts can become a viral hit in a social network like LinkedIn, after all.
 How many people you reach does not depend on your financial investment, as is the case with advertisements.
 At the same time, there is no guarantee for such success and only vague recommendations.

-The steps mentioned here are not a sprint.
-Take time to evaluate and optimise your activities.
+There's no need to rush the aforementioned steps.
+Take your time to evaluate and optimize your activities.
 Don't forget to listen.
-And keep in mind that your insights from the social web can have a positive impact on other areas: You will learn more about your potential customers and can adapt products and offers accordingly.
+And keep in mind that your insights from the social web can have a positive impact on other areas.
+You will learn more about your potential customers and can adapt products and offers accordingly.